Edward & Thomas Gaffin (Gaffin of Regent Street)

 And the firm did make some more ambitious things.
 The Gaffins made a number of similar tomb chest ends and casket ends with a high relief pot or funeral urn carved on top, typically a broad pot with a narrow stem, or a rounded one with a symmetrically drooping plant in it.
 For military figures, the pot would be replaced with crossed flags, giving opportunity for minor drapery, and perhaps the regimental shield of arms in front of or above this.

-There are also examples, not so many, where a figure in high relief is included – we cannot generally know if such figures were carved by one of the Gaffins, or some sculptor they employed specifically for the purpose.
+There are also examples, not so many, where a figure in high relief is included – we cannot generally be sure if such figures were carved by one of the Gaffins, or some sculptor they employed specifically for the purpose.
 An example is the seated female figure in Exeter Cathedral on the Sophia Charlotte Hennis monument, and a much more accomplished one in Leyton Parish Church in London – the latter is conventional in pose – a girl mourning over an urn – but fine in execution and the treatment of the drapery.
 The standing girl on the Sarah Willim monument, again a rather finely draped example, is signed specifically by E. Gaffin (i.e. Edward Gaffin), and the monument to Edmund B. Beynham with a little figure of Justice in Carshalton Parish Church, for example, is signed T. Gaffin (Thomas Gaffin).
-However, while some work of the firm is signed by E. Gaffin or T. Gaffin, more usually it is just Gaffin, so we cannot say who specifically carved the monument.
+However, while some work of the firm is signed by E. Gaffin or T. Gaffin, more usually it is just Gaffin, so again we cannot say who specifically carved the monument.

 Given the large volume of the firm’s production, it is not surprising that now and again they produced some monument far from their usual types; an example would be the monument to Sir Joseph Bazalgette in Wimbledon Parish Church, which has well carved wild roses climbing around a frame of wooden sticks surrounding the central inscription, an unusual and successful composition.